ignoww/RALU/README.md

 1. **Environment Setup**

    Make sure your environment is capable of running **FLUX**.
-No additional requirements are needed beyond that.

-2. **Configure Parameters**
+No adOnly a few additional packages need to be installed2. **Configure Parameters**

    - `use_RALU_default`: Use the predefined configurations (4× or 7× speedup) as described in the RALU paper.
    - `level`: When using `--use_RALU_default`, specify the desired acceleration level (either 4 or 7).